GudbjorgOskJ/CharrBonesTVV/Readme_csv.files.txt

 id_Hafro = id-tags used by collaborates as some individuals were shared between this project and other projects. id_marina = id-tags used by collaborates as some individuals were shared between this project and other projects.
 Note on some figures individuals are still tagged with this tagging scheme. species = factor variable.
 The species of each individual used in this analysis.
 Artic charr is labeled as B (Icelandic work for arctic charr is bleikja). morph = factor variable.
-If individual was arctic charr they would be classified into one of the four charr eco-morph from lake ﬁingvallavatn.
+If individual was arctic charr they would be classified into one of the four charr eco-morph from lake √ûingvallavatn.
 LB = large benthivorous charr, SB= small benthivorous charr, PL= planktivorous charr, PI = piscivorous charr. length_cm = Fork length measurements (in centimeters, cm) for each individual. weight_g = the weight of each individual, measured in grams, g. sex = factor variable.
 The biological sex of each individual.
-F stands for female and M stands for male. mat = Maturity index, on a scale from 0 to 7, where highest value were given to individuals with running gametes age = the age (in years) of each individual. location = name of the location, within lake ﬁingvallavatn, where nets (which caught this particular individual) were set. old_image_name = Older name of images used during analysis.
+F stands for female and M stands for male. mat = Maturity index, on a scale from 0 to 7, where highest value were given to individuals with running gametes age = the age (in years) of each individual. location = name of the location, within lake √ûingvallavatn, where nets (which caught this particular individual) were set. old_image_name = Older name of images used during analysis.
 These older names are used in the Articular_Angular_LM.tps file. new_image_name = Current names of images, as seen on Figshare teeth_den = Average number of teeth for the dentary bones, per individual.
 Left bone teeth count and right bone teeth count were combined and divided by two.